hakeemellis/newportfolio/portfolio/notes.md

 ├── tailwind.config.js        # Tailwind CSS configuration
 ├── vite.config.js            # Vite configuration file
 └── README.md                 # Project documentation (optional, for your reference)

+Use npm run format - to forefully make prettier format the code in an ideal way